-Our Drinking water is obtained from both groundwater and surface water sources.
-The Texas Commission on Environmental Quality completed an assessment of your source water and results indicate that some of our sources are susceptible to certain contaminants.
+Our Drinking water is obtained from both groundwater sources pulling from the Gulf Coast Aquifer in Harris County and surface water sources from Lake Houston in Harris County.
+The Texas Commission on Environmental Quality completed an assessment of your source water and results indicate that sources have a low susceptibility to contaminants.
 The system from which we purchase our surface water, the City of Houston, also received an assessment report.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
 Any detection of these contaminants will be found in this Consumer Confidence Report.
 For more information on source water assessments and protection efforts contact Mike Thornhill in our Compliance Department at (832) 490-1635.